 This long-dead Frenchman, without having a clue he would do it, had reached into my soul with words that put much of what I believe about life into a concise package of thirty-five words.
 I kept mulling over what he wrote and, eventually, decided I needed to put his words into print.
 I had to share his philosophy because it was my philosophy.
 I wanted to use a broadside as the vehicle to explain to others why being free is such a mystically wonderful experience, why being free allows the creative energies of people to flower as nothing else can.
 Being free is critical to living a robust life that permits people to explore experiences and challenges.

 In short, being free permits us to live.

 I am not talented at designing, so I asked my son Nick to work with me on the project.
 He created the design and I turned it into a letterpress broadside.
-To see the Saint-Exupery broadside, click on the link.
+You can see the Saint-Exupery broadside here.
 Whenever I glance up at it, Saint-Exupery’s words serve to remind me that the secret of people being creative rests in letting people discover what fascinates them and then get out of their way.

 As Saint-Exupery put it: “If you want to build a ship, don’t drum up people to collect wood and don’t assign them tasks and work, but rather teach them to long for the endless immensity of the sea.”

 Check out for yourself the man and his wonderful quotes.
 I think they will inspire.